neuronumcybernetics/neuronum/README.md

 ------------------

 ### **Create A Tool**
-Neuronum ceLL Tools are MCP-compliant (Model Context Protocol ) plugins that extend your Agent's (Neuronum ceLL) functionality, enabling it to interact with external data sources and systems.
+Neuronum Tools are MCP-compliant (Model Context Protocol ) plugins that extend your Agent's functionality, enabling it to interact with external data sources and systems.

 ### **Initialize a Tool**
 ```sh